 Get your child to play hide-and-seek behind the sofa cushions for any larger items like balls, socks, and sweets and put them in the wastebasket.

 They can then vacuum the furniture and even give rugs or the living room carpet a quick clean.
-I am sure this will be one of the household chores that your young kids will be fighting over to do.
+I am sure this will be one of the best chores for 4-year-olds that your young kids will be fighting over to do.

 Once they have got the hang of tidying their room, the next step would be to do a weekly vacuum around the bedroom.